18 / 09 / 2021 - Saturday 19:30

 After 1948 the ensemble had a number of conductors, for example, Miloslav Bervíd, Bohumil Berka, Martin Turnovský, Libor Pešek, Vladimír Válek, Jaroslav Soukup, Tomáš Koutník, Charles Olivieri-Munroe, Alfonso Scarano and the current chief conductor is Petr Vronský.
 Every year the North Czech Philharmonic holds around 120 concerts, out of which more than 40 are abroad – in Germany, Italy, Austria, Spain, Switzerland, Monaco, France, Belgium, Denmark, Portugal, Croatia, Slovenia, Hungary, Slovakia Serbia and Malta but also in Asia and South America, where the ensemble has performed on prestigious stages in Santiago de Chile, San Juan, Córdoba, Rosario and Buenos Aires.

 Come and enjoy a concert at the unforgettable and unique Castle Riding Hall, which is part of the Český Krumlov Castle close to the castle garden.
-You will fall in love with this singular building and its surroundings and you will feel as if you were in the Viennese imperial court in the 18th century. […]
+You will fall in love with this singular building and its surroundings and you will feel as if you were in the Viennese imperial court in the 18th century.
+After […]